fdeblasio/pokeemerald-expansion/notes.md

 - Make resting not a soft save (CHALLENGE_STATUS_SAVING)
 - Make retiring not reset streak
     - Perhaps combine the two to take a pause like in SwSh
+- Use variable for the guy who talks about the teams?
 - Battle Tower
     - Apprentices
 - Battle Factory